Earn Your Pennsylvania Social Work License

 You’re now a registered LSW.
 Congratulations!
 Now it’s time to get to work…

-- Candidates must complete 3,000 hours of supervised post-masters clinical experience.
-This can be accumulated in no less that two (2) years and no more than six (6) years, with no less than 500 hours and no less than 1,500 hours per twelve (12) month period.
+- Candidates must complete 3,000 hours of supervised, post-masters, clinical experience.
+This can be accumulated in no less than two (2) years and no more than six (6) years, with no less than 500 hours and no more than 1,500 hours per twelve (12) month period.

 - At least half (½) of supervised experience must be one or more of the following services, and contact with clients must be face-to-face.

 - Other Psychosocial-Therapeutic Interventions